in Atlantic City on a Budget

 Well, Dr. Voyageur has a deal for you in

-Even if you're not into casinos, Atlantic City has a surprisingly nice beach not far from New York City.
+Even if you're not into casinos, Atlantic City offers a surprisingly nice beach not far from New York City.

 The beach and the famous boardwalk make this a fun trip on any warm day.